Voluntary set-asides and forest land under forest management certification schemes

 Area of voluntary set-asides

-84 percent of the area of voluntary set-aside, less than 1.2 million hectares, is within the forest land that is certified with FSC or PEFC.
+83 percent of the area that is voluntary set-aside, less than 1.2 million hectares, is within the forest land that is certified with FSC or PEFC.
 The non-certified forest land accounts for the remaining 200,000 hectares of the voluntary set-aside.
 In total, almost 8 percent of the certified area was voluntarily set aside.

 The largest area of voluntary set-asides is found in Jämtland County, followed by Norrbotten County.
 The lowest area of voluntary set-asides is found in Gotland County.
 Figure 3 provides data for all counties.

-Both the statistics with county divisions and ownership categories contain somewhat greater uncertainty than estimates for the whole country because a few respondents in the survey cannot give an exact breakdown there.
+Both the statistics per county and ownership categories contain somewhat greater uncertainty than estimates for the whole country because some respondents in the survey cannot give an exact breakdown there.
 In these cases, the Swedish Forest Agency uses other data or assumptions to distribute the statistics by county and owner category.

 Certified area

-The productive forest land area certified according to PEFC or FSC amounted in 2022 to just over 14.8 million hectares, which is about 67 percent of all productive forest land outside formal protection.
-This is an increase of approximately 20,000 hectares compared to 2021.
+The productive forest land area certified according to PEFC or FSC amounted in 2023 to just over 14.7 million hectares, which is about 66 percent of all productive forest land outside formal protection.
+This is a decrease of about 110,000 hectares compared to 2022.

-The most certified forest land area is in Norrbotten County, where approximately 2.3 million hectares of forest land are certified.
-On Gotland, 26,000 hectares of forest land is certified, which is the smallest area of all counties.
+The most certified forest land area is in Norrbotten County, where approximately 2.2 million hectares of forest land are certified.
+On Gotland, about 27,000 hectares of forest land is certified, which is the smallest area of all counties.
 Figure 6 shows certified productive forest land area for all counties.

 Forest status in geocoded voluntary set-asides